bopopescu/sagetrac-mirror/src/doc/en/thematic_tutorials/geometry.rst

 Polyhedra
 ==========

-Here you can find various documents that explain how to perform polyhedral computations in Sage.
+Here you can find various documents that explain how to perform polyhedral computations in SageMath.

 .. toctree::
    :maxdepth: 1